Complete Endemics Colombia Birding Tour

 - Expert guide during the entire itinerary

 - Private driver during the entire trip

 - Scope, pointing light

 - Checklist of the potential species of the trip

 - National travel insurance

 What is not included?

-- International flights
+- International flights and taxes

 - Alcoholic drinks

 At Jaguarundi Travel we are experts on sustainable, responsible ecotourism.
 Communities benefit, biodiversity is conserved, and all aspects of culture are respected.
 We offer creative travel experiences greatly superior to large tour operators.
 Our travellers stay in small hotels, farms and reserves where they are safe and comfortable.
 We ensure an unforgettable trip and the best possible service.
 We have, over time, built strong working relationships with many diverse communities.
 By working together, a first-class tourist product has been developed.
 These communities are also involved in education, conservation and the rescue and preservation of biological, historical and cultural elements.
 PRINCIPLES Our principles are present in all our plans and journeys: Grounding.
 We are grounded in the culture, the people and the communities of Colombia.
 We meet, share and learn from the indigenous peoples, peasants and Afro-Colombians.
 We celebrate their music, rituals, ancient cultures, food and traditions.
 Respect for nature.
 We learn from biodiversity and are committed to conservation of our rich biological heritage.
 We marvel at the flora, fauna and landscapes through birdwatching, photography, diving and visiting our national parks and private reserves.
 Your safety and security is one of our highest priorities.
 Our drivers and vehicles, as well as our guides and support staff, are highly skilled and know the routes and local dynamics on any itinerary.
 Our standards of comfort are excellent and food is always delicious, healthy and safe, and prepared according to our clients’ dietary requirements.